 HANNN is the portal that creates exposure and collaboration opportunities for its knowledge institutes and companies, making it easier to export innovations in the area of healthy and active ageing

-The Center for Development and Innovation (CDI) is the department that facilitates and drives societal and economic impact of UMCG expertise and facilities.
+The Center for Development and Innovation (CDI) facilitates and drives societal and economic impact of the University Medical Center Groningen expertise and facilities.
 Internally this is done through strategic development and support.
 Externally by partnering with dedicated institutes or companies (public-private partnerships).

 The Interfaculty Mass Spectrometry Center supports other research groups in their efforts to characterise or quantify molecules of chemical, biological and pharmaceutical interest.
 The available equipment includes a range of instruments and various separation systems, including HPLC, UPLC, nanoLC and CE.